This is the traditional Thai water festival celebrated with the Thai new year in April.

 During Songkran 1974, someone got the idea to fill a large trash can with water and prop it up against the door leading into the bar at the officers club.
 The idea was to balance it so that when the door was opened outward, the can would fall and inundate the unwitting dupe who had opened the door.

-Now this plan might have worked out ok if anyone had bothered to watch the door just in case the wrong person opened it — say the Three Star General who was the overall commander of the Air Forces in Thailand.
+Now this plan might have worked out ok if anyone had bothered to watch the door just in case the wrong person opened it — say a General.

 But the operative word was NOT HAPPY.